Fosserus/FossPad/README.md

 This project was written in wxWidgets v3.2.2.1.

 ### Releases
-Currently I have a Windows release available, but I'm working on getting a Linux one out as well.
+Currently I have Windows and Linux releases available.
 I have no plans for a Mac release at this time.